 The Governing Board is responsible for ensuring clarity of vision, ethos and strategic direction.
 The key role is to act as a ‘critical friend’ to support, to challenge and to ask questions.

 The Headteacher is responsible for the day to day running of the school.
-However, the Governing Body works closely with the Headteacher, staff and the Local Authority and will be involved with staffing, curriculum, school buildings and finance aspect of school life.
+However, the Governing Board works closely with the Headteacher, staff and the Local Authority and will be involved with staffing, curriculum, school buildings and finance aspect of school life.

-- Setting targets and promoting high standards of educational achievement
+- Promoting high standards of educational achievement

 - Setting the strategic framework within which the school operates